mikemintz/react-rethinkdb/README.md

 ## How do I use this?

 Check out the [`examples/`] folder in this repository for fully-working React applications.
-You will need to [install RethinkDB] first if you haven't already.
+You will need to [install RethinkDB] version 2.2 or newer first if you haven't already.

 The [`examples/tutorial/`] project has in-depth instructions explaining how to create a simple app from scratch.